chainer/chainerrl/examples/atari/reproduction/dqn/README.md

 ### Useful Options
 - `--gpu`.
 Specifies the GPU.
 If you do not have a GPU on your machine, run the example with the option `--gpu -1`.
 E.g. `python train_dqn.py --gpu -1`.
 - `--env`.
 Specifies the environment.
+- `--render`.
+Add this option to render the states in a GUI window.
+- `--seed`.
+This option specifies the random seed used.
+- `--outdir` This option specifies the output directory to which the results are written.
 - `--demo`.
 Runs an evaluation, instead of training the agent.
 - `--load-pretrained` Loads the pretrained model.
 Both `--load` and `--load-pretrained` cannot be used together.
 - `--pretrained-type`.
 Either `best` (the best intermediate network during training) or `final` (the final network after training).

+To view the full list of options, either view the code or run the example with the `--help` option.

 ## Results
 These results reflect ChainerRL  `v0.6.0`.